feurig/mysorrybot/README.md

 My first attempts were in blender and then in bpy.
 I still cant get blender to work the way I want it to so I am rewriting things in openSCAD.
 It is much nicer.

+For that reason I thought it would makd a decent [ITP SUMMER CAMP SESSION](docs/ITPClassNotes.md)